The time in North Cyprus is

 A particular feature of the building is that it is two or three metres below road level.
 For thousands of years, new towns were built on the ruins of old ones, so the ground level became higher and higher.
 Nicosia is no different in that respect, but the raising of the ground level is particularly noticeable here.

 The Buyuk Hamam is one of the two remaining Turkish baths that still function.
-However, because of a long term lack of maintenance, the original hypocaust system at the base of the bath is no longer working.
-However, with aid from the United Nations, the Buyuk Hamam is to be restored and made fit for present day sanitation standards, while also getting a modern infrastructure system.
+However, because of a long term lack of maintenance, the original hypocaust system at the base of the bath ino longer worked.
+However, with aid from the United Nations, the Buyuk Hamam was restored and made fit for present day sanitation standards, while also getting a modern infrastructure system.

 It is hoped that in restoring this important monument, which represents a vital aspect of the cultural life of all Cypriots, it will promote the establishment and expansion of inter-communal cultural preservation.